On and On (Fat Boys album)

-On and On is the sixth album by the American rap trio the Fat Boys, released in 1989.
+On and On is the sixth album by the American rap trio Fat Boys, released in 1989.
 They marketed it as the first "rapera".
 On and On was the trio's final album with Prince Markie Dee.

 The album peaked at No. 175 on the Billboard 200.
 The singles, "Lie-Z" and "Just Loungin'", peaked at Nos.
 81 and 86 on Billboards Hot Black Singles chart.
 The trio supported the album by performing it in full for a New York City charity event.

 Production

 The group decided to make a rap opera after watching the movie version of the Who's Tommy.
 Recorded over three months, On and On was written and produced by the trio; it was the first time they had complete control over the recording of one of their albums.
 It opens and closes with narration from Doctor Dré and Ed Lover.
 The songs revolve around Buff "The Human Beat Box" Robinson's breakup with his girlfriend and his adventures with the group while searching for an old flame.
 Robinson also sings on "Rainy, Rainy", although he intended his vocal version to be a demo.
 The packaging included a libretto.
 "It's Getting Hot" is set at the NYC nightclub Palladium.
 "Lie-Z" compares Robinson's wealth to that of Donald Trump.